 Email and social media marketing keep your message in front of past clients and help generate repeat business and referral leads.
 That’s huge!
 So why is it that when the budget gets tight, many business owners want to skimp on something so essential to maintaining top-of-mind awareness, and instead opt for DIY marketing?

-A quick Google search for DIY marketing provides one possible solution.
-Countless how-to guides and software options designed to lead you to the promised land of DIY marketing make the entire process look simple and cost-effective.
-But if you step back and look at the big picture, you’ll see the easy street of DIY marketing is riddled with potholes and unexpected pitfalls that you’ve likely never considered.
+A quick Google search for DIY marketing provides millions of results.
+Literally, almost 300 million results for “diy marketing.”
+You’ll find countless how-to guides and software options designed to lead you to the promised land of DIY marketing.
+They make the entire process look simple and cost-effective.
+But if you step back and look at the big picture, you’ll see the easy street of DIY marketing is riddled with potholes and unexpected pitfalls.

 Pitfall #1: Loss of Time and Money